avahoffman/Natural_parks/README.md

     heroku logs --tail

-Killing web app dynos while troubleshooting deployment can be achieved with
+Killing web app dynos while troubleshooting deployment can be achieved with the command below.
+Make sure to scale back to 1 before attempting to load the web version!

     heroku ps:scale web=0